Leslie Jordan, versatile Emmy-winning actor, dies at 67

 The spotlight led to new opportunities.
 Earlier this month he released a gospel album called “Company’s Comin’” featuring Dolly Parton, Chris Stapleton, Brandi Carlile, Eddie Vedder and Tanya Tucker.
 He wrote a new book, “How Y’all Doing?: Misadventures and Mischief from a Life Well Lived.”

-It was Jordan’s second book, following his 2008 memoir, “My Trip Down the Pink Carpet,” a personal take on Hollywood, fame, addiction, gay culture and learning to love oneself.
+It was Jordan’s second book, following his 2008 memoir, “My Trip Down the Pink Carpet.”

 “That sort of dealt with all the angst and growing up gay in the Baptist Church and la, la, la, la, la.
 And this one, I just wanted to tell stories,” he told The Associated Press in 2021.
 Among the anecdotes: working with Lady Gaga on “American Horror Story”; how meeting Carrie Fisher led to Debbie Reynolds calling his mother and the Shetland pony he got as a child named Midnight.